faceyspacey/redux-first-router-demo/README.md

 For example, there are simple values like the `jwToken` you can toggle to get access to the restricted *admin* area.
 That showcases a key feature: ***authentication filtering.***

 In general, this Demo is all about SSR.
 It shows how to use the `onBeforeChange` to properly authenticate user's and routes using *JSON Web Tokens*.
-And of course data-fetching via `thunks` is central to it all.
-There's even a real API.
+And of course data-fetching via `thunks` is central to it all. **There's even a real API.**

 Lastly, the [***server/configureStore.js***](./server/configureStore.js) file is the absolute most important file of the demo.
-It essentially brings your ***routing-aware Redux store*** full circle in a dead simple yet flexible manner.
+It essentially brings your ***routing-aware Redux store*** full circle by bringing it server-side in a dead simple yet flexible manner.
 It works in combination with [***src/routesMap.js***](./src/routesMap.js).
 Study those and your redux routing dreams have come true 😀

 > As a bonus, it comes with code-splitting thanks to [react-universal-component](https://github.com/faceyspacey/react-universal-component).
 This setup makes splitting stupid-easy.
 In the future, ***routing-aware pre-fetching*** will be added to the mix, so the users never know you're only serving partial parts of your app 🚀